loader picture

 • Day 77:

-Suez canal / Egypt
+Suez Canal / Egypt

 The Suez Canal is a sea-level waterway in Egypt, connecting the Mediterranean Sea to the Red Sea through the Isthmus of Suez.
 Constructed by the Suez Canal Company between 1859 and 1869, it was officially opened on 17 November 1869.
 The canal offers watercraft a shorter journey between the North Atlantic and northern Indian Oceans via the Mediterranean and Red Seas by avoiding the South Atlantic and southern Indian Oceans, reducing the journey by approximately 6,000 kilometres (3,700 mi).
 It extends from the northern terminus of Port Said to the southern terminus of Port Tewfik at the city of Suez.
 Its length is 193.30 km (120.11 mi), including its northern and southern access channels.
 In 2012, 17,225 vessels traversed the canal (average 47 per day).